RosaleeKnight/study-notes/information-technology-terminology.md

 **Static Charge Eliminator Strip:** The device in EP process printers that drains the static charge from the paper after the toner has been transferred to the paper.

 **Stepper Motor:** A very precise motor that can move in very small increments often used in printers.

+**Storage Area Network (SAN):** A network dedicated to storage that provide lossless block level access to storage.

+**Storage Spaces:** A Windows technology that can help protect data in the event of disk failure.

+**Straight Tip (ST):** One of the most common fiberoptic connectors that uses a twist and lock attaching mechanism.

+**String:** A type of variable that can contain both alpha and numeric data that do not contain a value like integer and float variable types do.

+**Stripe Set With Parity:** Another name for RAID 5 which provides fault tolerance and performance increases, and requires a minimum of three hard drives.

+**su:** A Linux command that allows the current user to switch the user context to another user account.

+**Subnet Mask:** A required part of any TCP/IP configuration, used to define which addresses are local and which are on remote networks